 Trefis Forecast Rationale for Nike Footwear Global Market Share

 This refers to the dollar market share of Nike footwear in the global market for sports and sports inspired footwear.

 Nike footwear global market share has consistently grown over the years and reached about 20.8% at the end of 2014.
 This can be attributed to strong marketing and innovation by Nike as its product line has been consistently evolving.

 We expect this figure to increase and cross 27% in the long run.

 Trefis considered the following factors for its forecast:

-- Nike continues to record above-industry average growth rate
+- Nike continues to record an above-industry average growth rate

-- The global athletic footwear market was valued at $74.7 billion in 2011 and is estimated to grow at a CAGR of 1.8% to reach $84.4 billion in 2018, according to a report by Transparency Market Research.
+- The global athletic footwear market was valued at $74.7 billion in 2011, according to a report by Transparency Market Research.
+The report estimated the market to grow at a CAGR of 1.8% to reach $84.4 billion in 2018.

-- We expect Nike to continue its strong pace in the future, helped by participation in major sporting events such as the Olympics and continued innovation.
+- We expect Nike to continue growing at a higher pace than the overall market in the future, helped by participation in major sporting events such as the Olympics and continued innovation.